-A jury demand must be filed no later than the day of the initial hearing, the date for the next hearing if the initial hearing is continued or a later date, if the court allows.
+A jury demand must be filed no later than the day of the initial hearing, or a later date, if the court allows.
 See L&T Rule 6.
 If a defendant wishes to file a jury demand but is not prepared to do so at the initial hearing, the court may continue the case for two weeks.
-See L&T Rule 11.
+See L&T Rule 12.
 If a defendant wishes to file a jury demand at a later time, the defendant must file a motion requesting leave to file a jury demand.